Remmie0/OpenFunsearch/README.md

 You can also find the original Funsearch repository on [GitHub](https://github.com/google-deepmind/funsearch).

+We are not the first to try and work on Funsearch, changes have been made my github user: jonppe at [Github](https://github.com/jonppe/funsearch) Our build mostly continues on his work.

 ## Features

 - **Simplified Setup**: Follow the detailed setup guide to install and configure the necessary environment.